 It is a normal condition that during heat-up and cool-down a tube heater will expand and contract.
-Allowance for heater expansion must be made in the vent and combustion air duct.
+Allowances for heater expansion must be made in the venting and combustion air ducting.
 Improper installation can result in property damage, injury or death.

-- All approved vent pipe, adapters, and thimbles are supplied locally by others. - A 'special venting system' was certified with this heater: Venting must be minimum 26 gauge single-wall galvanized vent pipe of 4" (10 cm) diameter, except that portion of vent passing through a wall or roof can be 4" double-wall Type B-Vent. - Each 90° elbow in the vent is equivalent to 5 ft [1.5 m] - Optionally, two heaters may be vented through an approved common 4" x 4" x 6" Vent Tee (10 x 10 x 15 cm), supplied by the manufacturer.
-Vent pipe from each heater does not need to be equidistant to the vent Tee, but must not exceed 20 feet [6.1 m] equivalent length from each heater.
-When T-vented, both heaters must be controlled by a single common thermostat or "ON/OFF" switch.
+- All vent pipe and adapters are supplied locally by others - All venting must be minimum 26 gauge single wall vent pipe of 4" (10 cm) diameter except that portion of vent passing through a combustible wall or roof can be 4" type "B" vent as per CSA International's interim requirement. - As an Option, two heaters may be vented through an approved common 4" x 4" x 6" Vent Tee (10 x 10 x 15 cm), supplied by the manufacturer.
+Vent pipe from each heater does not

-- Install a minimum 36 inch (91 cm) length of minimum 26 gauge single walled 4" (10 cm) diameter vent pipe on the system, and a minimum 12 inch (30 cm) before any Elbow or Tee. - Seal all vent connections with high temperature sealant.
-Vent connections must be secured with three (3) #8 sheet metal screws uniformly spaced around the circumference of the pipe. - Any horizontal vent pipe must slope approx. 1/4" per foot away from heater.
-DO NOT DROP THE LEVEL OF THE VENT BELOW THE HEATER MORE THAN 1/4" PER FOOT - When the vent pipe passes through a cold or unheated area where the ambient temperature is likely to produce condensation of the flue gases, the vent pipe will be insulated with a suitable material as approved and specified by the insulation manufacturer to withstand temperature up to 460°F (238°C). - The vent system must always be adequately supported to prevent sagging.
+- need to be equidistant to the vent Tee, but must comply to requirements below.
+The two heaters must be controlled by a single common thermostat or "ON/OFF" switch. - A minimum 12 inch (30 cm) length of minimum 26 gauge single walled 4" (10 cm) diameter vent pipe is to be installed on the swaged end of the tube before any Tee or Elbow is fitted. - Seal all vent connections with high temperature sealant.
+Vent connections must be secured with three (3) #8 sheet metal screws uniformly spaced around the circumference of the vent pipe. - When the vent pipe passes through a cold or unheated area where the ambient temperature is likely to produce condensation of the flue gases, the vent pipe will be insulated with a suitable material as approved and specified by the insulation manufacturer to withstand temperature up to 460°F (238°C). - The vent system must always be adequately supported to prevent sagging.

-HORIZONTAL VENT THROUGH SIDEWALL:
+HORIZONTAL VENT THROUGH A SIDE WALL: